Contact

 Research

-I am a cognitive neuroscientist, with an interest in spatial attention.
+I am a cognitive neuroscientist, with an interest in spatial attention and some decision-making.
 While some of my work focuses on attention to nonsocial information, I am currently keen on investigating how more 'affective' stimuli (such as motivation/reward or people/eyes) influence attention.
 My research program is comprised of at least three broad themes.

 Announcements